SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 than a few days’ travel away has ever heard of them).
 Whenever the gamemaster thinks the character might be recognized (and the Fame Advantage would come into play), the gamemaster should roll 3D.
 If the result is 15 or higher, the character is recognized.
-Otherwise, he will have to do something “special” and appropriate for why he’s famous to be recognized (and gain the beneﬁts of recognition).
+Otherwise, he will have to do something "special" and appropriate for why he’s famous to be recognized (and gain the beneﬁts of recognition).
 If a character with Fame (R1) is recognized, he should gain small perks, like being seated in a restaurant early, avoiding small legal hassles